dbt-labs/docs.getdbt.com/website/docs/docs/get-started-dbt.md

 <Card
     title="Quickstart for dbt Cloud and Redshift"
-    body="Learn how to connect dbt Cloud to Redshift for more agile data transformations and streamlined analytics processes." link="https://docs.getdbt.com/guides/redshift"
+    body="Learn how to connect dbt Cloud to Redshift for more agile data transformations." link="https://docs.getdbt.com/guides/redshift"
     icon="redshift"/>